-- Can we improve the way we build and power our communities? - Can we avoid the need to retrofit new homes with solar panels? - Can we take a first-principles approach to community energy infrastructure design?
+- Can we make our houses energy efficient and affordable? - Can we improve the way we build and power our communities? - Can we build distributed energy systems into new homes and communities and avoid the added expense of later retrofit construction? - Can we take a first-principles approach to community energy infrastructure design?